 Before your treatments

-Manufacturers give different guidelines for how long you must avoid the sun before your treatments.
-It varies from a cautious 4 weeks, a more manageable 7 days and a short 48 hours.
-All advise you perform a new patch test afterwards.
-This checks your skin’s sensitivity and also if you need a lower intensity level to match your tan.
+Manufacturer guidelines vary for how long you must avoid the sun before your treatments.
+Some say a cautious 4 weeks, a few a more manageable 7 days, and one a short 48 hours.

 After your treatments